Melbourne Ska Orchestra: Background

 The band released their second album Sierra Kilo Alpha in April 2016, embarking on a national tour to support it.
 Sierra Kilo Alpha won the 2016 ARIA Award for Best World Music Album.

-The band released a follow up to their acclaimed 2016 release called Saturn Return in late 2016.
+The band released a follow-up called Saturn Return in late 2016.
 Saturn Return comprises a selection of songs from the same recording session as Sierra Kilo Alpha and was released on a rocket-shaped USB drive.

 In 2018, the band announced that they would release one song every week (each Friday, hence "52 Fridays") for an entire year.
 At the end of 2019, the entire 52-week series of single releases was successfully concluded with the song "Magnolia Springtime".
 The resulting collection, One Year of Ska, won the ARIA Award for Best World Music Album in 2019.